JonKing93/pfdf/docs/api/raster/raster.rst

             self.set_range(min, max)

         Forces the raster's data values to fall within a specified range.
 The min and max inputs specify lower and upper bounds for the range, and must be safely castable to the dtype of the raster.
-By default, uses inclusive bounds, although see below to use exclusive bounds instead.
+By default, uses inclusive bounds, although refer below to use exclusive bounds instead.
 Data values that fall outside these bounds are clipped - pixels less than the lower bound are set to equal the bound, and pixels greater than the upper bound are set to equal that bound.
 If a bound is None, does not enforce that bound.
 Raises an error if both bounds are None.

         This method does not alter NoData pixels, even if the NoData value is outside the indicated bounds.
 By default, this method creates a copy of the raster's data array before replacing out-of-bounds pixels, so copies of the raster are not affected.
-See below to alter this behavior.
+Refer below to alter this behavior.

     .. dropdown:: Replace with NoData